 Each morning, I spritzed my sleepy face with the enchanting floral face mist and then freshened up my complexion with the rinseless cleanser.
 I’d finish with a layer of the Kit’s thick, balmy moisturizer, which kept me hydrated throughout the day.

-In the evening, I’d buff away impurities with another round of the cleanser and then treat my skin to deep detoxification with the Kit’s dreamy overnight mask.
+In the evening, I’d buff away impurities with another round of the cleanser and then treat my skin to deep detoxification with Kit’s dreamy overnight mask.

 It didn’t take long to see results.